materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 Installation Tutorial (part 2: the Worker)
 ==========================================

-If you've set up your FireServer, the next step is to set up worker nodes to run your jobs on a large scale and perhaps through a queuing system.
+If you've set up your FireServer, the next step is to set up worker nodes to run your jobs on a large scale (perhaps through a queuing system).
 This tutorial will guide you through FireWorks installation on a worker node.
 Like the previous tutorial, our purpose is to get you set up as quickly as possible; it isn't intended to demonstrate the features of FireWorks or explain things in great detail.

 This tutorial can be safely completed from the command line, and requires no programming.